dabearddabeard/hawaii/README.md

 ## Inbound

-- __Arriving With Family__: Make reservations at [The Inns of the Corps](https://goo.gl/maps/mUwxC7tu7cCzGZfy8), the temporary lodging facility on MCBH.
+- <u>Arriving With Family</u>: Make reservations at [The Inns of the Corps](https://goo.gl/maps/mUwxC7tu7cCzGZfy8), the temporary lodging facility on MCBH.
 If the Inns of the Corps are unavailable, request a statement of non-availability from them.
     - Any non-military lodging must be vetted through the TLA office to ensure that it is TLA-approved lodging.
-- __Family Housing Office and IPAC__: Must report within three working days of arrival.
+- <u>Family Housing Office and IPAC</u>: Must report within three working days of arrival.
     - Copies of endorsed original orders.
     - Detaching and reporting endorsement.
     - Travel vouchers/documents.